Her på Skagen Fuglestations blog bringes korte nyheder i dagbogsformat om hændelser på fuglestationen.

-Penille, Andreas, Nikolaj & Simonthey saw a seal on their way to the beach.
+Penille, Andreas, Nikolaj & Simon saw a seal on their way to the beach.

 We were sewing the nets from Sardinkrattet in between the rounds and, we managed to finish 3!

-Rita also came this morning and cleaned our apartment (all was shining after she finished!) and she gave us this nice gifts.
+Rita also came this morning and cleaned our apartment (all was shining after she finished!) and she gave us these nice gifts.
 Thank you Rita!

-Judith teached Austrian to Esben and then they asked me about counting in Spanish while entering the ringing data.
-They counted really well (almost no Italian numbers in between the spanish numbers of the countings ;) ).
+Judith taught Austrian to Esben and then they asked me about counting in Spanish while entering the ringing data.
+They counted really well (almost no Italian numbers in between the Spanish numbers of the countings ;) ).

 A friends' board meeting took place in the evening and they give us cookies!

 Ringmærkning (Kabeltrommelkrattet, Fyrhaven):